Chart Color Schemes

 Age

-Como's median age exceeds the national pattern
+Como's population is slightly older than the national pattern